FormMail.pl

 Tectite FormMail

-23-year track record with only 4 minor security flaws.
-PHP version available.
-Professional support.
+Active since 2001.
+Available in both PHP and Perl.
+23-year track record with only 4 minor security advisories.

 Free PHP/Perl